 Makona variant Ebola virus reports

-Most recently, Ebola-specific PEP was considered in at least 12 HCPs who were providing direct clinical care in Sierra Leone including 8 who were repatriated to the United Kingdom, 2 to the United States, 1 in Belgium and 1 in Switzerland The eight that were repatriated to the UK were initially evaluated with a risk assessment algorithm and assigned a risk designation based on the circumstances of their exposure (24).
+Most recently, Ebola-specific PEP was considered in at least 12 HCPs who were providing direct clinical care in Sierra Leone including 8 who were repatriated to the United Kingdom, 2 to the United States, 1 in Belgium and 1 in Switzerland.

+The eight that were repatriated to the UK were initially evaluated with a risk assessment algorithm and assigned a risk designation based on the circumstances of their exposure.
+Four individuals received PEP with favipiravir, and two with the highest risk exposures (penetrating sharps injuries with freshly used hollow bore needles) received mAb therapy in addition.
+None developed laboratory or clinical evidence of EBOV infection, but it is not possible to determine whether any infections were prevented by the use of PEP from this small, uncontrolled case series (24).
+Similarly, a nurse was repatriated to Switzerland after a moderate to high-risk exposure involving the penetration of 2 pairs of gloves by sharp plastic from trash containing biological fluids of EVD infected patients (Kaiser, personal communication).
+The HCP received a 7-day course of favipiravir as PEP, beginning 24 hours after exposure, and did not develop EVD.

 Those who were assigned intermediate or maximal risk received PEP (including combinations of favipiravir and ZMAb, ZMApp or MIL77) while those who were deemed low risk were followed with heightened public health monitoring but received no PEP.
 Four of the eight suffered penetrating needle sticks with hollow bore needles while working in a high-risk area within an Ebola treatment unit in Sierra Leone.
 Two exposures occurred with needles that had been used in Ebola infected patients immediately prior to the injury, a third exposure occurred when a sterile needle penetrated potentially contaminated PPE; and the fourth from a needle of unknown previous use.
 All four followed needle stick protocols including “milking the wound” and washing the affected area with chlorine solution for “several minutes.”
 All four patients received treatment with favipiravir for ten days based on availability, efficacy in animal models, and human safety data (“high dose:” loading dose of 2400 mg, 2400 mg, and 1200 mg every 8 h on treatment day 1, followed by a maintenance dose of 1200 mg twice a day).
-The duration was empirically chosen based on the most common incubation period, which has been postulated to be shorter in parenteral exposures.
 Three healthcare workers tolerated “high dose” favipiravir without obvious adverse clinical effects.
-One healthcare provider who was also receiving HIV PEP with tenofovir, emtricitabine, and raltegravir developed elevated transaminases (2-3x upper limit of normal) that resolved with cessation of both treatments.
+One healthcare provider, who was also receiving HIV PEP with tenofovir, emtricitabine, and raltegravir developed elevated transaminases (2-3x upper limit of normal) that resolved with cessation of both treatments.
 Monoclonal antibody therapy was also provided to the two healthcare providers who experienced a sharps injury with a needle that was previously used in an Ebola-infected patient (considered maximal risk exposure).
 Due to the complexity of administration, mAb therapy was delayed until the patient arrived in the UK and thus given on day 2 with two doses of 50mg/kg given 3 days apart.
 Two different preparations of monoclonal antibodies were used including a research-grade product including 4G7, 1H3, and 2G4 (ZMAb) and a clinical grade product containing 3 recombinant afucosylated humanized monoclonal antibodies (13C6, 2G4, and 4G7) produced in Chinese Hamster Ovary cell line (MIL77; Beijing MabWorks Biotech Co.
 Ltd.).
 None of these patients developed laboratory evidence of Ebola virus infection, although convalescent serologic studies were apparently not performed, and it remains possible that they were not actually exposed to infectious virus.

-The four who did not receive post-exposure prophylaxis had potential exposures that did not include a sharps injury but instead either had contact with a patient prior to diagnosis, ocular mucous membrane splash in the process of doffing after PPE had been sprayed with chlorine and without obvious PPE contamination, and skin abrasion from a fall in an high risk area with tearing of PPE but no obvious PPE contamination.